Most isolated acromial factures can be managed non-operatively.

 Any disruption of the ligament complex is treated as described in the section of LSSS.

-Most of the acromion is cancellous bone and provided poor fixation for screws.
+Most of the acromion is cancellous bone and provides poor fixation for screws.

 Lag screws are used to achieve compression and can be used alone or in combination.